-- How much time do you spend with your friends during the week and on the weekend? - How do you spend it, and how has it shifted?
+- How do you spend it, and how has it shifted?
 Are there things you used to do which you stopped doing because of lack of time? - Is for you more the frequency of spending time together or more the duration of time when you are together important to the development of the friendship? - When you meet friends, do you more hang out and chat or is it usually centered on a pastime such as a sport or board game?

-For statistics in sociological studies, question suggestions and weights in counting see F.
+For statistics in sociological studies, question suggestions and weights in counting see H.